-4. Muon reconstruction
+58 4.
+Muon reconstruction

 The simulated dataset was reconstructed with a set of algorithms.
-In this study we focus on the reconstruction algorithms SPEFIT and SPLINE-RECO [9].
-The algorithms operate on the reconstructed pulses, each using a different method.
-While SPEFIT uses a simple analytical icemodel and a likelihood with one term per optical module, where only the first registered pulse is considered, SPLINE-RECO is capable of constructing a likelihood with a probability density function (pdf) obtained from tabulated values, and thus is able to also include more complicated models for the glacial ice.
-To compare the accuracy of the reconstruction results, we looked at the distributions of the opening angle Ψ between the simulated and reconstructed track.
-The median of this distribution is used as a Figure of merit.
-No quality cuts have been applied, yet we restrict ourself to tracks which traverse the instrumented volume.
+In this study we focus on the 59 reconstruction algorithms SPEFIT and SPLINE-RECO[].
+The algorithms operate on the recon-60 structed pulses, each using a different method.
+While SPEFIT uses a simple analytical ice-model 61 and a likelihood with one term per optical module, where only the first registered pulse is consid-62 ered, SPLINE-RECO is capable of constructing a likelihood with a pdf obtained from tabulated 63 values, and thus is able to also include more complicated models for the glacial ice.
+To compare 64 the accuracy of the reconstruction results, we looked at the distributions of the opening angle $\Psi$ 65 between the simulated and reconstructed track.
+The median of this distribution is used as a figure 66 of merit.
+No quality cuts have been applied, yet we restrict ourself to tracks which traverse the 67 instrumented volume.
+68 construction independently.

-We aim to investigate the impact of the increased photocathode area and segmentation on the reconstruction independently.
 As such, we work with different types of D-Egg simulation:

+We aim to investigate the impact of the increased photocathode area and segmentation on the re-